 Brook was also a friend of Dare’s mother Edie, Dare’s brother Blaine and others in Dare’s circle in New York City.
 The circle included Broadway and film star Tallulah Bankhead, Brook’s second godmother.
 Donald Seawell, Brook’s father, was Dare’s confidant and protector from her early days in New York until the end of her life.

 Dare Wright And The Lonely Doll reveals the true story of a complicated angel.
 She was an ethereal mixture of artistry and innocence.

-A variety of Dare’s photographs have been exhibited in prominent galleries and in art shows of international acclaim both in New York and Los Angeles, including the Flag Art Foundation Gallery (NY), Pulse LA and Art Basel.
+A variety of Dare’s photographs have been exhibited in prominent galleries and in art shows of international acclaim in New York and Los Angeles She has been shown in the Flag Art Foundation Gallery (NY), Pulse LA and Art Basel.

-A selection of Dare’s images can be purchased from Dare Wright Media as fine art, limited-edition, and museum-quality prints for private or public collections.
-We are also happy to grant restricted-use permissions for legitimate scholarly and publication purposes, usually at no cost.
+Interested collectors and exhibtors can purchase fine art limited-edition Dare Wright photo prints of the highest quality.
+And we are happy to grant restricted-use permissions for legitimate scholarly and publication purposes, usually at no cost.

 Among other projects on the horizon are the planning of a documentary film suitable for theaters, television and streaming movie platforms.

 A stage play is now in the works based upon Dare’s story.
 And several motion picture producers have expressed interest in a biopic feature film.
 We will keep you posted on these and other activities, and we welcome your inquiries of any nature.

 Dare Wright Media, LLC (est. 2011) exists to preserve, protect and manage Dare Wright’s entire estate including her life rights, all of her photographs, books, memorabilia, videos, letters and artworks.
 The collection includes many original paintings by Dare’s mother, Edith Stevenson Wright.